shawnarneygit/ai_machine_learning/bitcoin/README.md

 - Hyperband tuner for:
     - Long Short-Term Memory (LSTM) Model

+**Model Evaluation Metrics**
+- Mean Absolute Error (MAE), the average of the absolute differences between predicted and actual values.

 #### Results
 Predicting the next day’s Bitcoin closing price on a daily timeframe, our SARIMAX baseline achieved a MAPE of 1.77% and an MAE of $898.27.